kdave/btrfs-progs/tests/README.md

 # Btrfs-progs tests

 A testsuite covering functionality of btrfs-progs, ie. the checker, image, mkfs and similar tools.
-There are no special requirements on kernel features, the tests build on top of the core functionality like snapshots and device management.
+There are no additional requirements on kernel features (other than `CONFIG_BTRFS_FS` built-in or module), the tests build on top of the core functionality like snapshots and device management.
 In some cases optional features are turned on by mkfs and the filesystem image could be mounted, such tests might fail if there's lack of